alyboba/cfms-website.github.io/src/site/_news/canadian-armed-forces-medical-officer-training-program-for-unmatched-students.md

 1. Subscribe to the MOTP Surge 2018 mailing list (see instructions above)
 2. Start “Military side” of application at: [https://www.canada.ca/en/department-national-defence/services/caf-jobs/apply-now.html](https://www.canada.ca/en/department-national-defence/services/caf-jobs/apply-now.html)
    * During application process, ensure you select:
-     * "Regular Force - Full Time"
+     * “Regular Force - Full Time”
      * Choose Army or Navy or Airforce (this will not affect your application nor your employment and we can change it later in application process should you choose)

      * “Officer”